concordion/concordion-logback-extension/src/test/resources/spec/ClassicLog.md

 ## Log Viewer

 This extension includes a [LogViewer](- "c:assertTrue=useLogViewer()") to make the logs a little friendlier to use and gives the ability to filter the logs by the log level.

+## TODO

+See what to do about logging strack trace or causes and what default should apply.  useing %noop to hide stack trace, causes...